 Baseline surveys to determine presence of SJMSCP covered species will be conducted within 2 years of acquisition.
-The survey will consist primarily of a complete search of all potential Swainson's hawk nesting substrates within a 2-mile radius of the preserve to the extent possible given potential access constraints from surrounding landowners.
-Baseline surveys may also include focused surveys for burrowing owls, loggerhead shrikes, or tricolored blackbirds.
+The survey will consist of a complete search of all potential Swainson's hawk nesting substrates within a 2-mile radius of the preserve to the extent possible given potential access constraints from surrounding landowners.
+Baseline surveys will also include focused surveys for California tiger salamander and vernal pool invertebrates, and may include surveys for other covered species such as burrowing owls or loggerhead shrikes.
 All wildlife species detected, including SJMSCP-covered species, will be recorded.